joined/units3/README.md

 I plan to add more detailed documentation soon.
 In the meantime, you can discover by yourself how the API works by reading the code and making test requests.

+## Todo

++ Move to Docker as provider for Vagrant, to improve performance and provide near-zero overhead when running on Linux.
+Vagrant is able to understand where it is running and provide a lightweight VM (boot2docker) if the host OS is not Linux.
+This way everyone's happy :)

 ## Disclaimer
 This project IS NOT connected or affiliated in any way with the University of Trieste.